Audit

 Sampling Risk

-Sampling risk is actually occurs when the auditor applies the procedure to the small part of the sample to judge the entire population, the result of it may be different if the population of the data contains variety, this risk is known to be the sampling risk.
+Sampling risk is actually occurs when the auditor applies the procedures to the sample to judge the entire population.
+Sampling risk is the risk that the auditors opinion would have been different if the procedures were applied to the entire population of the data.

 Sarbanes-Oxley Act